In this blogpost you’ll find the comprehensive Trello guide for new users, as well as powerful tips and tricks for advanced users.

 Adding users to your Trello Board

 If you’re using Trello to track a workflow, you may well want to add other individuals.
-Which you can do with the Invite button, either inviting an existing Trello user by email or by account name, or emailing someone with an invite to use Trello.
+You can do this with the Invite button, either inviting an existing Trello user by email or by account name, or emailing someone with an invite to use Trello.

 If you want to add a group of people, click “Invite people by giving them a special link” and you can then just share the link with them rather than adding them individually to the Board.